nbareil/justanothergeek.chdir.org/content/post/introducing-bit-of-web-paranoia-into-my.md

 browser profiles for each task:\
 \
 -   The most sensitive: the one I use **only** for my mail account and nothing else.
-I even think to use the [clever proxy hacks mentionned by Chris Evans](http://scarybeastsecurity.blogspot.com/2011/04/fiddling-with-chromiums-new-certificate.html) to only authorized outbound connections to my mail provider.
+I even think to use the [clever proxy hacks mentioned by Chris Evans](http://scarybeastsecurity.blogspot.com/2011/04/fiddling-with-chromiums-new-certificate.html) to only authorized outbound connections to my mail provider.
 I didn't